TRADER INFORMATION

 If you would prefer not to be sent invitations to trade any more, not a problem.
 Just send me an email with “unsubscribe” in the subject line of the email.
 A brief note explaining your reason is considered courteous (moved away, no longer doing steampunk, focussing on online sales etc) and you will no longer be emailed invitations.
 If, however, you do find yourself in a position where you would like to join us sometime, just email me.

 Please understand that I spend many hours sending out individual emails to traders via Outlook from my gmail and then a month later following up with a further email / text / Facebook message to ones that I have had no reply from.
-When I have a whole bunch of emails sent the same day that have not been replied to, it leaves me wondering whether the whole lot has gone astray (which wouldn't be the first time tbh).
-I do not do them in BCC batches as they always end up in your spam!

 Once you have your attendance confirmed by email, please make your payment immediately using either the Paypal tab or by bank transfer to the account given in your invoice sent by email.